BabyKangaroo117/Frugl-APP/Frugl.md

 # Technical Approach

 The system architecture for this project includes a phone application that connects to a database to retrieve user information.
 From the information that was retrieved, the application will be able to sign the user in and remember a varying number of previous orders from the user.
 From this the user will then send requests to certain APIs that will retrieve the necessary information for the order and process it or tell the user where to go.
-This of course depends on if the user is in delivery or grocery mode.

 The technologies used within this application will allow the programmers to get a solid understanding of how it will function in a real world scenario.
 This application will be developed through Android Studio using Kotlin.
 Since Android Studio will be used, the front end portion of the application will be developed using XML.
 The repository will be GitHub.
 The database needed for this project will be Firebase which has wonderful integration with Android Studio.
 A package that can track the user’s location will also be needed for the application to function.
 Finally, various APIs will be called from other companies, which will allow the calculation of the food totals to be processed.
 Security for this application will be emphasized.
-In addition to that, proper documentation and logging will also be heavily encouraged to try and simulate a real world environment.
+In addition to that, proper documentation and logging will also be heavily encouraged to try and simulate a real world programming environment.
 # Key Development Tools

 - IDE – Android Studio